eekiesel/CS499/index.md

 <img src="images/CSV%20File.png" alt="CSV file screenshot" style="max-width: 100%; width: 100%; display: block; margin: 10px auto; border: 1px solid #ccc; border-radius: 8px;">

+## Reflection
+Adding Firebase was a bit of a struggle for me.
+It’s not something that I’ve had experience with in any of my classes, other than just reading about it.
+Once I felt like I had my code implemented for it to work, my application just stopped loading when I was testing it.
+It wasn’t crashing, it was just freezing when I was trying to load it.
+This caused me to be stuck for quite a while, making a lot of changes and getting nowhere.
+Eventually I sought help from a friend of mine that has experience with developing apps and he suggested clearing the data from the emulator, and suddenly my application was loading.
+It was frustrating to realize that the solution to my problem was something simple that I just hadn’t considered.
+But the experience really illustrates the importance of talking through problems with others and not being afraid to seek guidance from someone more experienced.
+Overall, this enhancement helped me get more comfortable working with different types of databases.

 ---